 Equipment blanks will consist of distilled water and will be used to check for potential contamination of the equipment, which may cause sample contamination.
 Equipment blanks will be collected by routing the distilled water through the sampling equipment prior to sample collection.
-Equipment blanks will be submitted to the laboratory at a frequency of one per 20 samples.
+Equipment blanks will be submitted to the laboratory at a frequency of one per day per matrix (for soil and groundwater).
 Equipment blanks will not be collected with soil vapor samples submitted for laboratory analysis.
 Refer to Tables 1A-1C for a summary of QC sample preservation and container requirements.